Clam Boat Injuries

 Admiralty and Maritime Lawyers For Crewmen Injured on Clam Boats

-Stacey & Jacobsen, LLP is one of the most experienced maritime injury law firms in the Nation.
+Stacey & Jacobsen, PLLC is one of the most experienced maritime injury law firms in the Nation.
 They are available to represent crewmen seriously injured aboard commercial clam boats.
 They are dedicated and committed to representing injured seamen throughout the Country.
 They have handled thousands of Jones Act injury claims and recovered millions of dollars in fair compensation for their clients.
 The firm recently recovered a 2.35 million-dollar verdict in Boston in 2009 for a crewman who suffered a crushed foot in a clam boat accident.

 Crewmen injured aboard clam boats may be entitled to compensation for their injuries under Federal Maritime Law and the Jones Act.
 In almost all cases, an injured clam boat crewman is entitled to maintenance and cure.
 Where a crewman is injured through negligence or unseaworthiness, he may claim damages for lost wages, lost wage earning capacity, pain and suffering, disability, disfigurement and medical expenses.